4KevR/the-curator/README.md

 ### Docker

-You can build and run the Flask server also in a Docker container.
+You can build and run the server and the web client also in a Docker container.
 Use `compose.yml` for the setup.

 ```bash
 docker compose up -d --build